 AKVIS Magnifier AI lets you change the size of an image without loss in quality.
 The software allows enlarging an image to a super-high resolution.
 Whether creating poster-size images, adding resolution for printing, or reducing image size, AKVIS Magnifier AI will make your images look crisp and clear!

 Compare the image increased by 800% with the original one.

-AKVIS Magnifier can work independently as the standalone application and as plugin in Adobe Photoshop and Photoshop Elements.
+AKVIS Magnifier AI can work independently as the standalone application and as plugin in Adobe Photoshop and Photoshop Elements.

 - If you work with the standalone edition (use a file in JPEG, RAW, PNG, BMP, or TIFF format):

 The dialog box Select File to Open appears if you double-click on the empty workspace of the program or if you click on the button on the Control Panel.
 You can also drag the required image into the workspace of the program.

 Open an image in your photo editor by calling the command File -> Open or using the key combination Ctrl+O on Windows, ⌘+O on Mac.

 Attention!
 Unlike other AKVIS plugins (which are available in Filter menu), you will find the Magnifier AI plugin in the automation features of Photoshop.